 The country has been run by Senior General Than Shwe, Commander in Chief of the Burmese military (Tatmadaw) and chairman of the State Peace and Development Council since 1992.

-While it was one of the wealthiest countries in Southeast Asia when administered by the British, the country is now one of the poorest with the lowest rate of economic growth in the Greater Mekong Subregion.
+While it was one of the wealthiest countries in Southeast Asia when administered by the British, the country is now one of the poorest with the lowest rate of economic growth in the Greater Mekong Subregion (GMS).

-In addition, the corruption watchdog organisation Transparency International ranked Myanmar the most corrupt country in the world, tied with Somalia, in its 2007 Corruption Perceptions Index it released today.
+In addition, the corruption watchdog organisation Transparency International (TI) ranked Myanmar the most corrupt country in the world, tied with Somalia, in its 2007 Corruption Perceptions Index (CPI) it released today.

-The monk lead protests of the last nine days have resulted in one of the world’s biggest human rights tragedies dominating the world’s media and capturing the attention of its politicians.
+The monk-led protests of the last nine days have resulted in one of the world’s biggest human rights tragedies dominating the world’s media and capturing the attention of world leaders.